 The capstone paper allows students an opportunity to pursue either an independent study or a team project on any issue area relating to international security and non-proliferation.
 The student(s) is responsible for identifying his/her research topic and will work with a faculty member either from CITS or IA, who will serve as the capstone paper’s project mentor.
 The capstone paper should be 15-20 pages in length and must be completed by the midpoint of the final semester.
 Each student or student team will be required to take an oral exam of the capstone paper with the project mentor after the submission of the paper.

 The MIP program of study must contains a minimum of 36 credit hours (12 classes): 10 substantive plus two research methods classes.
-In addition, students will also participate in a job skills/training preparation workshop.

 Prior to the completion of the degree program, MIP students must demonstrate competency in a foreign language that is the equivalent to two years of study at the undergraduate level.